Company Explainer Video: The 2026 Guide

 In-house works best when video is already a real capability

-An internal team can be a strong option if you already have the full bench.
-That usually means a writer who can simplify the message, a designer or motion lead who can shape the visuals, an editor, and someone senior enough to protect quality.
+An internal team can be a strong option if you already have the full bench: a writer who can simplify the message, a designer or motion lead who can shape the visuals, an editor, and someone senior enough to protect quality.

 The advantage is familiarity.
 Internal teams know the product, hear customer language every day, and can often make small updates quickly.